23+ Inspiring Things To Do In New Bedford MA: New England Whaling History

 BREAKFAST/LUNCH: The Baker

-Whenever locals talk about this bakery and sandwich shop, their eyes light up.
+Whenever locals talk about The Baker, a bakery and sandwich shop, their eyes light up.
 Pastries are flaky, not cakey.
 And bagels are so fresh and chewy as to give your jaw a workout.
 In a very good way.
 All accolades are well deserved.

 No Problemo cafe New Bedford MA